-The Study Abroad Office (SAO) is available 24 hours a day, 365 days a year to assist students and faculty while on study abroad programs.
-The SAO will consult with members of the Study Abroad Emergency Response Team (SAERT), as needed, and connect the individual to appropriate resources.
+The Study Abroad Office is available 24 hours a day, 365 days a year to assist students and faculty while on study abroad programs.
+Study Abroad will consult with members of the Study Abroad Emergency Response Team (SAERT), as needed, and connect the individual to appropriate resources.

 - For medical emergencies, seek medical help first!

-- For emergencies during office hours (8:00 am – 5:00 pm EST), please contact the Study Abroad Office.
+- For emergency assistance during office hours (8:00 am – 5:00 pm EST), please contact the Study Abroad Office.

 - Ph.: + 1 919.515.2087

-- Outside office hours please call the NC State University Police Department (UPD).
-UPD will contact the Study Abroad Emergency Response Team.
+- Outside office hours please call the NC State University Police Department.
+University Police will contact the Study Abroad Emergency Response Team.

 - Ph.: + 1 919.515.3000

-- Collect calls are accepted by the SAO and UPD.
+- Collect calls are accepted by the Study Abroad and University Police.